PennLINC/xcpEngine/docs/config/streams/fc.rst

 *Module*: :ref:`reho`

-Regional homogeneity, or ReHo, is a measure of local uniformity in the BOLD signal, operationalised as Kendall's W among each voxel and all other voxels in its neighbourhood.
+Regional homogeneity, or ReHo, is a measure of local uniformity in the BOLD signal, operationalized as Kendall's W among each voxel and all other voxels in its neighborhood.

 ALFF
 ~~~~~~